FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 <!--more-->

-Previously, we built a [self service registration form](/blog/2020/08/27/advanced-registration-form) for a real estate webapp.
+Previously, we built a [self service registration form](/blog/2020/08/27/advanced-registration-form) for a real estate webapp and used FusionAuth as the auth server.
 It was a two step form which captured information about their home buying needs.
 However, the form had a few rough elements.
 In particular, it wasn't clear which data someone was supposed to enter into which form field.

 This tutorial builds on the [previous one](/blog/2020/08/27/advanced-registration-form) and walks through changing the theme.
 While this tutorial will reference the previous form, feel free to apply it to any form you've created as well.